evanritz/Jennov_P31HH35-3-FAS_PoC/README.md

         00401624 30 00 bd 27     _addiu     sp,sp,0x30
 ```

-Stage 2 Gadget: Trigger rename function to rename web_debug.log to cgiDebug to enable debugging.
+Stage 2 Gadget: Trigger rename function to rename web_debug.log file to cgiDebug file to enable debugging.
 Debug print outs that can include user input are now stored in global debug buffer before being written to web_debug.log file.

 ```
         00402968 20 00 a5 27     addiu      a1,sp,0x20